pytest-dev/pytest-xprocess/README.rst

   new subprocess is invoked.
 To inherit the main test process environment, leave ``env`` set to the default (``None``).

-- stdout is redirected to a logfile, which is returned pointing to the line right after the match
+- the first 50 lines of stdout is redirected to a logfile, which is returned pointing to the line right after the match

 If the server is already running, simply the logfile is returned.

-To customize the startup behavior, override other methods of the ProcessStarter.
-For example, to extend the number of lines searched for the startup info:
+- to extend the number of lines searched prior to considering the external process dead, the ``max_read_lines`` property can be set.

+This expandability can be seen here.

 .. code-block:: python

     class Starter(ProcessStarter):
         pattern = 'process started at .*'
         args = ['command', 'arg1']

-        def filter_lines(self, lines):
-            return itertools.islice(lines, 500)
+        max_read_lines = 500

 To override the wait behavior, override ``ProcessStarter.wait``.
 See the ``xprocess.ProcessStarter`` interface for more details.